 - 2 tablespoons of oil for broth

-- Mix cornmeal, flour, water, sugar, salt and butter.
+- Mix cornmeal, flour, water, sugar, salt, and butter.
 Mix well with a spatula.
-Take two tablespoons of the mix and form into dumplings, squeezing to compress them.
+Take two tablespoons of the mix and form into dumplings, squeezing to compress the dumplings.
 Repeat with the remaining dough.

 - Heat broth until it breaks into a rolling boil.
 Pour in oil and lower the heat to medium.
 Using a slotted spoon, place the dumplings gently into the broth one by one.

-- Cook for 35 minutes or until well cooked inside (if you are going to use them for sancocho, skip this step and just add them uncooked to the preparation at the point in which you add the plantains).
+- Cook for 35 minutes or until well cooked inside.
 Add water as needed to maintain the same level.
+If you are going to use them for sancocho, skip this step and just add them uncooked to the preparation at the point in which you add the plantains.